Crocus is a genus of about 90 species of perennials in the Iridaceae family, native to Asia, North Africa, Mediterranean Europe and Alps.

-Crocus symbolizes youth, cheerfulness and gladness.
+Crocus symbolizes youth, rebirth, cheerfulness, pleasure, gladness and joy.

 Crocus sativus, commonly called Saffron Crocus, is a perennial herb that blooms in autumn.
 It is native to Greece and Southwest Asia.
 The plant is cultivated for the production of the spice saffron, especially in Iran, and it is known to have numerous medicinal properties.

 It is a famous medicinal herb with a long history of effective use.
 Saffron acts as an antioxidant, sedative, an immune system booster and is also known as an anti-carcinogenic.

 The plant is the source of the spice saffron, which is made from dried stigmas of the plant.
 Saffron is one of the world’s most expensive spices widely used in the cuisine of many European and Asian countries.

 Crocus sativus is also used in cosmetics and in perfumes.